yxuansu/SimCTG/document_generation/README.md

 #output = model.slow_contrastive_search(input_ids, beam_width, alpha, decoding_len)
 print("Output:\n" + 100 * '-')
 print(tokenizer.decode(output))

+'''
+Butt criticized Donald's controls in certain situations in the game, as well as the difficulty of some levels and puzzles.
+Buchanan also criticized the controls, calling them " unimpressive " and a " nightmare " of an experience to play with players unfamiliar with Tetris.
+On the other hand, his opinion was shared by other reviewers, and some were critical of the game's technical design for the Wii version of Tetris.
+In addition, Tintin's review included a quote from Roger Ebert, who said that Tetris was better than the original game due to its simplicity and ease of play.
+Ebert's comments were included in the game's DVD commentary, released on March 22, 2010.
+It is unclear if any of the video commentary was taken from the DVD
+'''

 ```
 The arguments are as follows:
 * `--input_ids`: The ids of the prefix sequence.